My shopping cart

 Your cart is currently empty.Continue Shopping

 When exploring new diamonds and comparing the four Cs, it can be easy to get caught up in finding the best diamond color and forgetting about the other elements.
-While some view colorless diamonds as the most sought after, the truth is, diamond color is more about the rarity of the stone rather than its beauty and quality.
+While some view colorless diamonds as the most sought-after, the truth is whatever diamond looks great to you is the best choice.

-Here at Roman Malakov, we are passionate about helping you find the perfect diamond for you, considering various factors, including our diamond color guide.
+Here at Roman Malakov, we are passionate about helping you find the perfect diamond for you while considering the various factors that play into your decision.
+As you explore diamond color and clarity, along with the other Cs of diamond quality, take a look at our diamond color guide.

 A diamond color and clarity chart can help you identify the best diamond clarity and color for your preferences and budget.
 The Gemological Institute of America (GIA) created an international color scale for diamond color, and it also has a universal grading system for diamond clarity.
 When we combine these two components, we get a diamond color and clarity chart that helps us analyze the important aspects of diamond appearance.

-· Flawless (FL) – No inclusions or blemishes whatsoever, even under 10x magnification
+Flawless diamonds are considered absolutely perfect, with no inclusions or blemishes whatsoever, even under 10x magnification.

-· Included (I1, I2, and I3) – Obvious inclusions under 10x magnification, some may be visible to the naked eye, and they may affect the brilliance of the stone
+The final grades will include obvious inclusions under 10x magnification, some of which may be visible to the naked eye.
+These inclusions may affect the brilliance of the stone and impact its overall appearance.

 Different color diamonds can fall into different categories of clarity, so you will want to weigh the overall look of each variation to ensure you’re selecting the perfect diamond for you.
 It’s important to note that while there are many variations of grades in both color and clarity, many of these differences are hardly noticeable to the untrained eye.
 Generally speaking, only highly experienced diamond experts can recognize differences in color and clarity.
-These differences can drastically impact grading and price, of course, so it’s important to know where your priorities lie with clarity and diamond color charts.
+That said, these differences can drastically impact grading and price, of course, so it’s important to know where your priorities lie by exploring a diamond color and clarity chart.

 While most diamond colors are slight shades of white, yellow, gray, and brown, other diamond color ranges do exist.
 Since the colors are based on trace amounts of minerals that are present while the diamonds are forming, they can vary greatly in overall appearance.